 Parking is very limited.
 Very pet friendly!
 Apartments are great, cool features, nice appliances, and lots of space.

-Introducing the first phase in the historic redevelopment of Chatham Mills.
-Located in the Historic Chatham District, Mill 800 Apartments offers unique one, two and three bedroom apartment homes.
-The former mill, listed on the National Register of Historic Places, will be a 170-unit multi-building apartment community with 60,000 square feet of commercial retail and office space.
+Mill 800 Apartments offers unique one, two and three bedroom apartment homes.
+Located in the Historic Chatham District and listed on the National Register of Historic Places, the former mill, now a 170-unit multi-building apartment community, boasts 60,000 square feet of preserved history with a modern twist.

 Apple, the Apple logo, iPad, and iPhone are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.